 3) Offer frequent recognition

 Employees want to know when they have done a good job, and you want to ensure that they continue to do their job well (check out this article on the benefits of employee recognition).
 Recognize and celebrate jobs well done!
 And remember to praise wisely - value learning, perseverance, and development (not just ready-made genius or talent).

 4) Ask for feedback and adapt as needed

 Employee experience is not a one-and-done investment.
-It is a continious effort by all employees in the organization not just HR.
+It is a continuous effort by all employees in the organization not just HR.
 Remember that everybody has a role in making employees feel like they are part of the workforce community.
 Talk to your employees often to see how you can help create a great workplace for them.

 “We have to get it out of our heads that employee experience is for HR only.
 We all own it regardless of what seat we sit in.
 We all have the opportunity to make a difference in employee experience.”
 John Vasellina, WWP podcast #15